IBM/waiops-tech-jam/labs/jam-in-a-box/index.md

 :::

-1. Use the link supplied in the lab you would like to start to navigate to the TechZone collection.
+1. Use the link supplied in the labs **Lab Environment** section to navigate to the TechZone collection.

    Sign in with your IBM ID when prompted.